livinloikelarry/life-tracker-ui-/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shouout to my capstone group for being very kind
+Shoutout to my capstone group for being very kind